 Sherman, an exceptionally bright young man developed a strong education, interest, as well as a keen intuitive sense: in business, the stock market, land and oil investments.
 Eventually, at a very young age, (fast tracked as a result of his keen abilities and knowledge) Sherman became a Vice President in Los Angeles of "The Little Bank of Italy," what we know today as "Bank of America."
 During his early years, Sherman became a highly respected investment advisor, fiduciary to many of his trusted and loyal clients.
 (For years, Sherman was rewarded by his clients for saving their wealth in the devastating Stock Market Crash of 1929.)

 In addition to his years with Bank of America, Sherman worked as a broker and for a time was a silent partner in "Kerr & Bell" in Los Angeles, later to be purchased by "Wedbush, Cooke & Knoble" and later to become "Wedbush Securities."

 Sherman recognized the need was so great for the elderly, children who were homeless or disabled as well as their animals.
 He was extremely concerned that education as well as awareness to these needs were not being addressed and he wanted to make a difference in the community.
 Sherman introduced the need to his family by encouragement their participation with a hands on approach to helping.
-Setting an example, and participating in food kitchens was his major influence as well as his dedication to the less fortunate.
+Setting an example, and participating with his nephew and grand nephew in food kitchens.
+This was his major influence as well as his dedication to the less fortunate.

 The aspects of living with disabilities was very close to his heart, (having several family members who were afflicted or struggled.)
 He experienced the need to love them, allow them the same opportunities to grow at their own pace, to protect their dreams, and to defend their "equal" rights.
 He did such with his passion, his efforts, and his financial resources.